jordanskole/IoT/README.md

+# Projects

+This is a repository for all the different projects that I would like to work on.

-# IoT
+## IoT

-This is a repository to store notes on my IoT projects, and any dashboards that belong to them.
+These are the notes on my IoT projects, and any dashboards that belong to them.
 If you have an idea, or a comment, create an [issue](https://github.com/jordanskole/IoT/issues).

-## Projects

 * [**Bus Stop Blinkers**](#) - LED indicators that signal if a bus is X, 5, or 1 minute from the stop.
 Solar power + 3G connectivity.
 Utilize the secret and buried [DDOT Real Time Data API](http://ddot-beta.herokuapp.com/api/api/where/vehicles-for-agency/DDOT.json?key=LIVEMAP).
 Thanks Adam!
 * [**Electric Cruiser**](#) - Frame built by [Go Cruiser Go](https://www.facebook.com/goCRUISERgo/).
 A true showpiece.